HASH1MX/B-TraeText/README.md

 ## License :-

-NO LICENSE THIS IS MY PROJECT DONT TAKE IT!!!
+NO LICENSE THIS IS MY PROJECT DONT TAKE IT